habi/acinar-analysis-manuscript/manuscript.md

 (E13-E18.5) most of the remaining airway generations are formed by branching morphogenesis.
 Few additional branches are added during the canalicular (E18.5 - E20) and maybe the saccular stage (E20 to postnatal day P4).
 Epithelial differentiation becomes morphologically visible during the canalicular stage.
-Together with angiogenetic activation of the capillaries, this process leads to the ﬁrst functional air-blood barriers in the lung.
+Together with angiogenetic activation of the capillaries, this process leads to the first functional air-blood barriers in the lung.
 The saccular stage represents an intermediate stage where branching morphogenesis ceases and the developmental program switches to the phase of alveolarization.
 During alveolarization, 90 % of the adult